A woman on a sofa with a laptop open viewing a cognitive map

 Cognitive Maps in UX | IxDF

 Cognitive maps in UX show how users think about a product or service.
-Designers use these visual representations to understand the user's mental model.
-This helps them create intuitive designs that match the user's expectations and improve their overall experience.
+Designers use these visual representations so they can understand the user's mental model—something that helps them make intuitive designs that match the user's expectations and improve their overall experience.

-Think about the last time you used a confusing app or website.
-You probably became frustrated and maybe even gave up.
+Think about the last time you found yourself trying to use a confusing app or website—how frustrating was it?
+Maybe, you even gave up.
 As UX designers, we want to avoid that experience—our users should be able to easily navigate our products and achieve their goals.

-Cognitive maps help us understand how users think about our designs.
-Imagine having a map of your user's mind, you could see how they connect different ideas and what they expect to find.
-This knowledge will allow you to create designs that feel intuitive and natural.
+Cognitive maps are powerful tools that help us understand how users think about our designs.
+Imagine if you had a map of your user's mind—perhaps it sounds far-fetched or too good to be true?
+Happily, there are such things and—with one—you can see how a user connects different ideas and what they expect to find.
+This knowledge is yours to access with a cognitive map—and it will allow you to create a wide range of designs that feel intuitive and natural.

 Let's explore cognitive maps in UX and learn how to use them to improve our designs.